timburrow/gcc-4.9.3-OSX-vnmr-gcc-/README.md

 tar xf libiconv-1.14.tar.gz
 ```

-Move the libraries required for GCC into the GCC tree.
+###Move the libraries required for GCC into the GCC tree.

+Move the libraries and then build in a separate directory

 ```
 mv gmp-6.0.0 gcc-4.9.3/gmp
 mv isl-0.14 gcc-4.9.3/isl